sypulabartosz/Pretius-APEX-Extend-Classic-Report/README.md

-# Pretius APEX Extend Classic Report
+# Pretius Extend Classic Report

-Pretius APEX Extend Classic Report is dynamic action plugin for freezing columns and header of classic report in Oracle Application Express(APEX).
+Pretius Extend Classic Report is dynamic action plugin for freezing columns and header of classic report in Oracle Application Express(APEX).

 ## Information about plugin

 In many situations, Classic Reports have multiple columns and users want to have a key column visible all the time even if horizontal scroll appeared.
 The best solution for this problem is to freeze these key columns to make them all the time visible.
 In classic report this kind of option is not available.
 The same happens with headers if the vertical scroll appeared it is very useful to have freeze header stick to the top of browser window.
-For these particular cases The Pretius APEX Extend Classic Report was created.
+For these particular cases The Pretius Extend Classic Report was created.

 ## Preview